Jungle Pam Hardy: All you kneed to know about the iconic drag racing beauty

 Jungle Pam Hardy today

 Now at 67 years old, Pam Hardy enjoys a peaceful life while staying connected to her beginnings in grassroots drag racing.
-She still looks and has a charm that never fades.
+She still looks amazing and has a charm that never fades.

 Pam isn't just famous for her role in racing; she's also recognized for being a friendly and sincere person.
 Her real personality still touches the hearts of her fans.
 Pam continues to bring joy to those who recall her unforgettable moments on the track and in life.